-A. At present, Communion should be administered in one kind only with no sharing of the common cup.
-The president alone should always take the wine, consuming all that has been consecrated; other communicants should receive the bread only, in the hand.
-As the Liturgical and Faith and Order Commissions have made clear, this is still 'complete communion'.
+A. It is generally advised that Communion should be administered in one kind only.
+There must be no sharing of the common cup.
+In this instance the president alone should take the wine, consuming all that has been consecrated; other communicants should receive the bread only, in the hand.
+We are clear that this is still "complete Communion" and appropriate in the emergency situation that still applies.